El-Vaibhav/ML_mini_project/README.md

 # Results got so far

-Till now we have a got around 98% accuracy with classifiers like ada boost , cat boost , boosting
+Till now we have a got around 98% accuracy with classifiers like ada boost , cat boost , decision tree , random forest when used in hybrid mode.

 Below are some of the results that we got initially with simple classifiers like Random Forest and Decision Tree